RoyChen4212/Aemon/README.md

 * Always prefix component's CSS styles with `pbg-component-name` to avoid collisions
 * Component's name should follow Figma specs

-The following template can help you to start a new component:
+The following template can help you start a new component:

 ```
 import React from 'react';